Mitch Stetter: Milwaukee Brewers

 baseball.
 In the bottom of the 11th, Stetter struck out the last to Indians batters to preserve a wild 9-8 Brewers victory.
-As of June 25, 2009, the last 15 batters Stetter has retired have been by strikeout followed by a fly out to Corey Hart ending the streak.
+As of June 25, the last 15 batters Stetter has retired have been by strikeout followed by a fly out to Corey Hart ending the streak.

 On November 15, 2011, Stetter refused a minor league assignment and elected to become a free agent.

-Texas Rangers

-He signed a minor league contract with the Texas Rangers on January 23, 2012.
+Stetter signed a minor league contract with the Texas Rangers on January 23, 2012.
 He also received an invitation to spring training.
 However, he was released on March 26.

-Second Stint with Brewers

-Stetter re-signed with the Milwaukee Brewers on a minor league deal on April 11, 2012.

-In 5 seasons with the Brewers, Stetter went 8-2 with a 4.08 ERA in 132 games with 89 strikeouts in 86 innings.
+Stetter re-signed with the Milwaukee Brewers on a minor league contract on April 11, 2012.
+In 5 seasons with the Brewers, Stetter went 8–2 with a 4.08 ERA in 132 games with 89 strikeouts in 86 innings.

-Los Angeles Angels
+Los Angeles Angels of Anaheim

-On November 8, 2012, Stetter signed a minor league deal with the Los Angeles Angels of Anaheim with an invitation to spring training; Stetter has spent the 2013 season with the Salt Lake City Bees, the Angels' Triple-AAA affiliate.
+On November 8, 2012, Stetter signed a minor league deal with the Los Angeles Angels of Anaheim with an invitation to spring training; Stetter has spent the 2013 season with the Salt Lake City Bees, the Angels' Triple-A affiliate.